nmxmxh/master-ovasabi/docs/generated/internal/service/nexus/README.md

 ## Types

+### PatternDefinition

+(You may want to persist this in the knowledge graph or DB).

 ### Service

-Service implements the Nexus service
+Service implements the Nexus service.

 #### Methods

 ##### ExecutePattern

-ExecutePattern executes a registered pattern
+ExecutePattern validates provided arguments against required config keys.

 ##### GetKnowledge

-GetKnowledge retrieves knowledge from the graph
+GetKnowledge retrieves knowledge from the graph.

 ##### RegisterPattern

-RegisterPattern registers a new pattern
+RegisterPattern registers a new pattern with steps.